Does the thought of work meetings fill you with dread?

 Tip #8: Highlight your strengths

-To manage your social anxiety in meetings, you can shift your focus toward your strengths.
+To manage your social anxiety in work meetings, you can shift your focus toward your strengths.

-Sure, meeting anxiety can be limiting, and it can certainly hinder your efforts of becoming a confident and eloquent speaker.
+Sure, meeting anxiety can be limiting, and it can certainly hinder your efforts to become a confident and eloquent speaker.

-However, in most cases, meeting anxiety comes with the gift of being a great listener and having great attention to detail.
+However, in most cases, meeting anxiety comes with the gift of being a great listener and having excellent attention to detail.

 If you tend to listen and observe more than you speak in meetings, you can gain more insight and clarity about the issues discussed.